Everywhere I look, there are jewels in the trees.

 There are so many trees on and around the farmstead, the oldest planted near on a century ago, that have no name that I know of.

-We have two Winter Banana apples and, maybe, a Kingston Black tree in our orchard.
-I say maybe to the Kingston Black because in all the many years that I’ve picked apples on this farm I have never seen it fruit.
+We have a Gravenstein, two Winter Banana apples and, maybe, a Rome Beauty tree in our orchard.
+I say maybe to the Rome Beauty because in all the many years that I’ve picked apples on this farm I have never seen it fruit.
 So, who really knows for sure?

 You might want to try: Homemade Apple Scrap Vinegar

-The other two apple trees, planted near the turn of the century, grow along the side of the original farmhouse.
+The other apple tree, planted near the turn of the century, grows along the side of the original farmhouse.
 Both are crooked and knotted and burled, and at over 15 feet tall they were doubtless planted before the invention of dwarf root-stock.

-The other tree is our favorite eating apple of all time.
+The mystery tree by the house is our favorite eating apple of all time.

 Many years ago this particular tree fell over in a storm.
 Someone righted it and propped it up with a cinch and a chain and a stout piece of board.
 The board is still there, and the tree still leans into it; no longer a perfect specimen, but still faithfully producing the most delicious apples as it has for a century or more.

-You might want to check out: Homestead Blog Hop
+You might want to check out: Orange Pippin

 I wish I knew the name of this tree.
 It’s fruit is big and striped red and green and yellow.
 The flesh is creamy with a blush of pink along the edges, and spreading to the core as it ripens.
 The smell of this apple is maybe the most striking part of all.
 It smells sweet and spicy, like candied fruit.
 Until I find out otherwise, I might name it the Red Redolent.
 Maybe I’ll graft it and sell it.
 It is, in my opinion, the very best apple in the world.